-'Voice' is taken to mean a monophonic sequence of successive non-overlapping musical tones (exception is the model by Kilian and Hoos which will be discussed further below)

-The underlying perceptual principles that organise tones in voices are the principles of temporal and pitch proximity (cf. Huron's Temporal Continuity and Pitch Proximity principles).
+Voice separation algorithms such as [3, 5, 8, 9, 10, 11, 12] assume that 'voice' is a monophonic sequence of successive non-overlapping musical tones (exception is the model by Kilian and Hoos [8] which is discussed below).
+The underlying perceptual principles that organise tones in voices are the principles of temporal and pitch proximity (cf. Huron's [7] Temporal Continuity and Pitch Proximity principles).

-In essence, these models attempt to determine a minimal number of lines/voices such that each line consists of successions of tones that are maximally proximal in the temporal and pitch dimensions.
-A distance metric (primarily in regards to pitch and time proximity) is established between each pair of tones within a certain time window, and then an optimisation process attempts to find a solution that minimises the distances within each voice keeping the number of voices to a minimum (usually equal to the maximum number of notes in the largest chord).
+In essence, these models attempt to determine a minimal number of lines/voices such that each line consists of successions of tones that are maximally proximal in the temporal and pitch dimensions (maximum number of voices is equal to the number of notes in the largest chord).
 These models assume that a voice is a succession of individual non-overlapping tones (sharing of tones between voices or crossing of voices is forbidden or discouraged).